-If you are in a saturated industry make sure your name stands out and will set you apart.
+If you are in a saturated industry make sure your website name stands out and will set you apart.

 5. Are the applicable social media names available?

-I’ve found decent names before and then realized that the twitter handle was already taken.
+I’ve found decent domain names before and then realized that the twitter handle was already taken.
 Getting the same name for everything is very rare, but you want to find a domain name that will translate across multiple platforms.

 On a side note, be aware the longer domain names don’t always translate well to social media handles that have limited character lengths.
 I’ve run into this issue a few time with my web domain name.

 The more times people see your name and connect it with your website, the more likely they are to follow you in the future.